NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/07_layered_lake.md

 } @mixing
 ```

-The `@mixing` note tells Mobius2 that this flux happens in both directions so that the net exchange of water between the layers is zero, but that it should still cause mixing of dissolved substances (this includes heat energy).
+The `@mixing` note tells Mobius2 that this flux happens in both directions so that the net exchange of water between the two layers is zero, but that it should still cause mixing of dissolved substances (this includes heat energy).
+In practice, the ODE system that is generated from this is mathematically equivalent to the finite element discretization of the diffusion equation described in \[SalorantaAndersen07\].

 **This chapter is not yet finished, but the model is, so you can try it out**.